censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 1. In the app's main menu, choose *Tools / Add-ons*.
 2. Tap on *HTTPS by default*.
-3. Enter the name of the site in the text box as shown below.
-You may enter several sites by separating them with spaces or newlines.
+3. Enter the name of the site in the text box, as shown below.
+See how you may enter several sites by separating them with spaces or newlines.
 Please note that entering `example.com` will include all sites under that domain, like `www.example.com` or `x.y.example.com`.
 4. When done, go back or close the tab.

 ![Figure: Adding exceptions for HTTP-only sites](images/httpsbd-exceptions.png)